 After the family moved to Tennessee, she interested herself in education matters, never failing to aid by advice and substantial support persons seeking enrollment as students of Fisk University and other schools.
 Napier possessed an accomplished musical education, with a deep, rich contralto voice of great power, and frequently took part in musical entertainments of public and general interest.

 During the Red Cross campaign in Nashville, Napier was chosen chairman of a committee of Race women invited by the whites of the city to cooperate with them for Red Cross work.
 Not only was this work carried out during the entire time of the World war, but other phases of war work were creditably done with Napier as the leader.
 She, along with other women, brought the National Association of Colored Women to Nashville in 1897.
 In 1901, she spoke on their program, her subject being “Women’s Domain.”
 On the death of Mary B. Talbert, who was president of the Frederick Douglass Memorial and Historical Association, Napier became president of the association and through her efforts, the Douglass home at Anacostia, Washington, D.C., became the shrine it was intended to be.

 Napier’s husband accompanied her at every meeting.
-On their return from Fort Worth, Texas in 1937 the car in which they traveled was struck and both Mr. and Mrs. Napier were injured, he receiving the worst injury, neither was fatally hurt.
+On their return from Fort Worth, Texas in 1937 the car in which they traveled was struck, and both Mr. and Mrs. Napier were injured, he received the worst injury, neither was fatally hurt.
 Her work for the Douglass Home for which she will be longest remembered was most exceptional.
 Nettie Langston Napier, daughter of the late Congressman John M. Langston of Virginia, and wife of Hon.
 J.C.
 Napier, former register of the U.S. treasury, died in Nashville's Hubbard hospital on September 30, 1938.

 Oct.
 8, 1938, page 3, col. 2.